xclud/flutter_map/README.md

 # map
 [![pub package](https://img.shields.io/pub/v/map.svg)](https://pub.dartlang.org/packages/map)

-A flutter package to view a map widget on mobile apps.
-Supports Android, iOS, Web and Desktop.
+A flutter package to view a `Map` widget in Flutter apps.

+Map supports variety of raster tile providers including but not limited to Google Maps, OSM Maps and Yandex Maps.
+In version `0.2.0` of the package i made some changes in the package which opens possibility of displaying verctor tile maps (e.g. MBTiles/MVT/GeoJSON).

+As of version `0.2.0`, this package supports **caching** out of the box.

+## Supported platforms

+* [x] Flutter Android
+* [x] Flutter iOS
+* [x] Flutter Web
+* [x] Flutter Desktop

 ## Getting Started